OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/intro.md

 OutSystems Developer Cloud (ODC) comes bundled with Identity Service, a built-in Identity Provider (IdP).
 It provides authentication, authorization, and user management for your [organization](../platform-architecture/intro.md#platform) and apps.
 You access your organization services through ODC Portal and ODC Studio.
 As the default IdP, Identity Service is always available.

 In addition, you can use an external, self-managed IdP as an authentication provider for your organization and your apps.
-You can use any IdP that follows the OpenID Connect (OIDC) standard.
+You can use any IdP that follows the OpenID Connect (OIDC) standard and uses the `client_secret_post` authentication method.
 You can configure most commercial IdPs, such as AzureAD and Okta, to support this standard.
 ODC supports using **PKCE** (Proof Key for Code Exchange) with external IdPs for an additional layer of security.

 **Note:** ODC supports all IdPs that follow the OIDC standard.
 The following IdPs have been successfully tested to integrate with ODC apps: